 - 1. Go to the Silk Test installation folder (by default, it's located at: C:\Program Files\Silk \SilkTest). - 2.
-For Windows Forms applications, go to ng\agent\plugins \com.borland.fastxd.techdomain.windowsforms.agent\<version number>. - 3.
-For Windows Presentation Foundation (WPF) applications, go to ng\agent\plugins \com.microfocus.silktest.techdomain.wpf.agent\<version number>. - 4.
-In Notepad, open the file plugin.xml, and add the following line to the <loadparameters> section: <param name="frameworkAssembly">mscoree.dll</param> - 5.
+For Windows Forms applications, go to ng\agent\plugins \com.borland.fastxd.techdomain.windowsforms.agent<version number>. - 3.
+For Windows Presentation Foundation (WPF) applications, go to ng\agent\plugins \com.microfocus.silktest.techdomain.wpf.agent<version number>. - 5.
 Log out of the computer, and then log back in.
 Silk Test works as expected with the application that was started by DevPartner Studio.